maayasuo/Pisanulok25/FixedExpense.md

-# Fixed Expense
+# Fixed Expenses

-Fixed Expense in our trip can be divided as follow:
+Fixed Expenses in our trip can be divided as follows:

 | Item | Price per Head | Person in-charge of this fee |
 |------|:--------------:|:----------------------------:|